ChainSafe/game-docs-v2/docs/v2.5/1_getting-started.md

 ### Install via Tool

-Alterantively if you'd like an easier install process you can check out the repo from NFTPixels [here](https://github.com/nftpixels/Web3-Unity-Package-Downloader/releases).
+Alternatively if you'd like an easier install process you can check out the repo from NFTPixels [here](https://github.com/nftpixels/Web3-Unity-Package-Downloader/releases).
 Simply install the package into your project, then go to Tools -> Web3.Unity Package Manager and press download.
 After installation you can follow step 5 above to install the sample packages and explore the SDK.

 ### Updating via The Package Manager
 Updating the SDK is easy.
 Simply go to window -> package manager -> select the ChainSafe SDK package & press update.
 The same can be done for any additional packages you have installed, web3auth, lootboxes etc.